Changissnz/selfinterest/README.md

 galaxy.
 Intelligence is a value that, with training and application, becomes refined in the way of metalworking products, but intelligence is not entirely metal.
-Intelligence becomes the worst thing for sociability when the sentient being has to dedicate virtually all of their efforts to propagate the works of their intelligence, whereas competitors in socio-economically comfortable positions can simply censor them according to the respective construct of prescribed power.
+Intelligence becomes the worst thing for sociability when the sentient being has to dedicate virtually all of their efforts to develop the works of their intelligence for propagation, whereas competitors in socio-economically comfortable positions can simply censor them according to the respective construct of prescribed power.
 These situations must be in the manner of mind slavery for others, in the economic dogma of capitalism where both time and emotions can somehow be quantified into money for the money.
 The products of intelligence can be replicated, a statement that goes against the whole "knowledge is power" axiom (very questionably), since as already stated, sentient intelligence is a social value and requires relations to the external world to exist in worthy practice, and thoughts can be transcribed onto paper and/or machine with a relative degree of inaccuracy, however the idea and the formulae still become present in material form.
 The knowledge economy is governed by knowledge